nikitavoloboev/data/unix/my-file-system.md

 I use [this workflow](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Recent%20Downloads.alfredworkflow?raw=true) to scan through contents of it from Alfred.

+## ~/clones

+I often love checking out various GitHub repos.
+Everything that I clone, I clone into this folder.
+I [use km macro](https://medium.com/@nikitavoloboev/insta-cloning-ff5f38eb1d32) that will clone the repo that is currently open in my Safari tab.
+It will put the repo in `~/clones` and then open it in VS Code.
+I also have similar macros that will only clone the repo or clone the repo and open it in Sublime Text.

+I then filter contents of the folder with [this workflow](https://github.com/nikitavoloboev/small-workflows/blob/master/augmentations/Directory%20watches.alfredworkflow?raw=true).

 ## ~/Documents

 Most of the files are put into `~/Documents` which is synced with iCloud.
 Here is how my Documents folder looks like: